-- (1) The attestation result is either positive ("passed") or negative ("not passed"). - (2) A doctoral candidate who fails to pass an attestation shall be exmatriculated on the grounds of inadequate academic performance. - (3) The attestation committee may give positive assessment to a doctoral candidate, who fails to meet the terms and conditions specified in subsection 19 (5) of the Regulations, only once within a year exceeding the nominal duration of the study programme. - (4) If the doctoral candidate's action plan provides for a study period longer than the nominal duration of the study programme, the doctoral candidate's attestation shall not be conducted based on the principles set forth in subsection 19 (4).
-In this case, the criterion for each attestation is the fulfilment of his/her individual action plan. [entry into force 23.01.2024] - (5) The attestation decision shall be documented as a decision of the attestation committee and shall be entered in SIS within two weeks after the meeting of the attestation committee.
+(1) The attestation result is either positive ("passed") or negative ("not passed").

+(2) A doctoral candidate who fails to pass an attestation shall be exmatriculated on the grounds of inadequate academic performance.

+(3) The attestation committee may give positive assessment to a doctoral candidate, who fails to meet the terms and conditions specified in subsection 19 (5) of the Regulations, only once within a year exceeding the nominal duration of the study programme.

+(4) If the doctoral candidate's action plan provides for a longer study period than the nominal duration of the study programme, the doctoral candidate passes attestation until the end of his/her study period if the doctoral candidate has completed his/her annual action plan.

+(5) The attestation decision shall be documented as a decision of the attestation committee and shall be entered in SIS within two weeks after the meeting of the attestation committee.